Home

 Ad

-Clarification, May 6, 2022: This story has been updated to mirror that Austin is the first Texas metropolis to use native tax dollars for a “guaranteed revenue” program, and that different Texas cities have experimented with related programs utilizing other forms of funding.
+Clarification, May 6, 2022: This story has been up to date to mirror that Austin is the first Texas metropolis to use native tax dollars for a “assured income” program, and that other Texas cities have experimented with similar packages utilizing different sorts of funding.

 Quelle: www.click2houston.com